 ILL services are provided for Mississipi College faculty, staff, graduate students, and undergraduates.
 Faculty, staff, and currently enrolled graduate and undergraduate students may use the electronic request forms below to request an item that is not owned by the Speed Library.
 No more than five active requests will be processed at a time per patron.

-Interlibrary Loan (ILL) is a service through which materials not available in the Speed Library may be obtained from other libraries.
-ILL services are provided for Mississipi College faculty, staff, graduate students, and undergraduates.
-Faculty, staff, and currently enrolled graduate and undergraduate students may use electronic request forms to request an item that is not owned by the Speed Library.
-Patrons who are not currently enrolled at Mississippi College or are not members of the university's faculty and staff, may use the interlibrary loan service provided by the local public library.
+Interlibrary Loan (ILL) is a service through which materials not available in Speed Library may be obtained from other libraries.
+ILL services are provided for current Mississippi College faculty, staff, and students.
+Patrons who are not currently enrolled at Mississippi College or are not members of the university's faculty and staff should use the interlibrary loan service provided by their local public library.

 Requesting Material on ILL

 Types of Material Available Through ILL

-The Interlibrary Loan Staff will attempt to obtain material which is not owned by the Speed Library, books which have been declared lost, books which are checked out and the patron does not respond to the recall, and journal/magazine articles which have been torn out or damaged.
+The Interlibrary Loan staff will try to obtain materials not owned by Speed Library, items that have been declared lost, or materials that are checked out to another patron.

 Items obtainable through Interlibrary Loan include:

-- Photocopies of journal articles (Libraries will not lend whole issues of journals.)
+- Photocopies of journal articles (libraries do not lend whole issues of journals)

-- Dissertations and theses (Some libraries will lend their dissertations and theses, but those dissertations not available for loan may be purchased by the patron directly from the database ProQuest Dissertations & Theses A & I)
+- Dissertations and theses (some libraries will lend dissertations and theses, but those dissertations not available for loan may be purchased by the patron directly from the database ProQuest Dissertations & Theses A & I)

 - Microfilm (some libraries will lend newspapers or other materials on microfilm.)

 Speed Library processes ILL requests within 24 hours of receipt, except on weekends and holidays.
-The length of time before requested items are received varies from one to three weeks according to the response time of the lending library.
-To avoid delays please check MICAL to see if Speed Library owns the needed item before submitting an Interlibrary Loan request.
+The time it takes to receive items varies from one to three weeks, according to the response time of the lending library.